AI invoice classification: how BillyBox automatically filters real invoices from noise

 Layer 2: AI Classification Gate

 For attachments that don't match known patterns, BillyBox sends the extracted text and metadata to an AI model that determines whether the document is a real invoice, a receipt, a statement of account, or something else entirely (a logo, a marketing PDF, a notification).
+The system supports a dual backend — Anthropic AI and OpenAI — with automatic fallback if one provider is unavailable.
 Non-invoice documents are automatically marked as "ignored" so they never clutter your review queue.

 The AI doesn't just check if a document mentions money.
 It understands context: a promotional email saying "Save $50 on your next order" is not an invoice.
 A PDF with a company logo, an invoice number, line items, and a total — that's an invoice.
 The model evaluates the full document structure, not just keywords.